Downtown Bristol, Tennessee

 Parks

 Bring on the fun with friends and family at one of Bristol’s many parks.
-Covering more than 2,200 acres, Steele Creek Park is the third-largest municipal park in Tennessee.
-It features a 52-acre lake, approximately 25 miles of hiking and biking trails, golf and disc golf courses, a nature center and picnic areas.
-Travel south to Whitetop Creek Park for a smaller yet equally enjoyable experience, which includes a walking trail, soccer and softball fields, and a basketball court – all set against a picturesque mountain backdrop.
+At more than 2,200 acres, Steele Creek Park is the third-largest municipal park in Tennessee, with a 52-acre lake, about 25 miles of hiking and biking trails, golf and disc golf courses, a nature center and picnic areas.
+Travel south to Whitetop Creek Park for a smaller but just as enjoyable experience, which includes a walking trail, soccer and softball fields, and a basketball court – all with a picturesque mountain backdrop.

 Activity Parks

-For a different kind of park (and a different kind of fun), Just Jump Trampoline Park at The Pinnacle is a 25,000-square-foot facility where you can bounce, play dodgeball and attempt a ninja course.
+For a different kind of park (and a different kind of fun), Just Jump Trampoline Park at The Pinnacle is a 25,000-square-foot facility where you can bounce, play dodgeball, and attempt a ninja course.
+And, if you want to try your hand at pickleball or tennis or get a workout in, the Bristol Sportsplex is one of the region’s finest fitness facilities.

 On the Water in Bristol